ayasaid242000/Hansyf_F_Elsahel/README.md

 # Hansyf_F_Elsahel
-A Real estate website , this site specialized for selling, purchasing and maintenance of apartments in the North Coast
+A Real estate website , this site specialized for selling, purchasing and maintenance of apartments in the North Coast.